-Largely as a result of the influence of the Silhak school, Christianity in Korea began as an indigenous lay movement – rather than as a work of foreigners.
+Largely as a result of the influence of the Silhak school, Christianity in Korea began as an indigenous lay movement.
 The first Catholic prayer-house was founded in 1784 at Pyongyang by Yi Sung-hun, a diplomat who had been baptized in Beijing.
-Yi established a hierarchy of lay-priests.
-As a grass-roots movement, this helped gather converts.
+Yi established a hierarchy of lay priests, and the movement gathered converts.

 Trouble arose in the 1800s with fears of foreign intrusions.
-Korean authorities viewed with distaste and fear Britain defeating China in the First Opium War, which ended in 1842.
+Korean authorities viewed with distaste and fear Britain defeating China in the First Opium War in 1842.
 In 1846 the French sailed to Korea to order the release of a 25-year-old imprisoned Korean Catholic priest, André Kim.
 The monarchy had Kim beheaded for practicing what it called a foreign religion.
 Persecution increased in 1866 when Russia tried to expand into Korean territory, and France that same year appeared off the Korean coast with a fleet of ships.
 French missionaries were in the country illegally, and Korean authorities had them massacred.
-And there was the usual blurring of lines between groups, the authorities having Korean Christians butchered also – but not enough to kill the movement altogether.
-And a large Korean force drove a French military expedition off Korea's coastal Ganghwa Island, 80 kilometers west of the capital – Seoul.
+And there was the usual blurring of lines between groups, the authorities having Korean Christians butchered also – but not enough to kill the movement entirely.

-In 1882, Korea saw advantages in establishing treaties, and it negotiated a treaty with the United States, a treaty of mutual friendship and defense in case of attack.
-The U.S. accepted Korean immigration and Korea gave the U.S. extraterritorial rights for American citizens in Korea, and the Koreans promised not to interfere with Christian missionaries proselytizing in Korea.
+In 1876, Korea established a trade treaty with Japan after Japanese ships approached Ganghwado and threatened to fire on Seoul.
+Treaties with European countries and the US soon followed.
+In 1882, Korea's government saw advantages in establishing treaties, and it negotiated a treaty with the United States, a treaty of mutual friendship and defense in case of attack.
+The US accepted Korean immigration and Korea gave the US extraterritorial rights for American citizens in Korea, and the Koreans promised not to interfere with Christian missionaries proselytizing in Korea.

-The Protestants contributed to the spread of literacy in Korea, and Christianity in general brought new values to Korea.
+The Protestants contributed to an increase in literacy among the Koreans, and the Protestants saw themselves as bringing new values to Korea.
 Christians favored the social emancipation of women and children.
 Christians favored allowing widows to remarry.
 Christians were opposed to concubinage and polygamy, and forbade cruelty by husbands to their wives.
 Christians opposed arranged child marriages and also opposed the prevailing view that daughters were lesser persons than sons.
-These views by Christians impressed many who were not Christians, which helped Christianity spread.
-By 1900 in Korea, the population was close to 10 million.
-This included over 40,000 Christians, 52 priests and 41 Catholic churches.
-By 1910, Protestants are said to have numbered around 200,000.